Cadumsv/react-challenge/README.md

 Final accomplishment: By the end of this challenge you'll have a production ready build.

+## Summary

+This project was developed as part of the challenge of the Selection Process for the position of Intern in Software Engineering - Frontend.
+In this project, basic knowledge in JavaScript and HTML is applied.

 ## Available Scripts

 In the project directory, you can run: